quadrant-newmedia/NavTricks/README.md

 ## Demo

 This folder contains a simple demo of most of the features of NavTricks.
 Run a server rooted at this folder to see it in action.
 In particular, have a look at `back-or-up-button.js`.
 You may want to copy that script to your own project, and modify as needed.

+## TODO

+back-or-up-button doesn't behave nicely if someone opens a "grandchild" page directly and uses the "parent link".
+Now (on the child page), rather than having a parent link, we have a back button to the grandchild page.
+Rather than generating simple parent links, we should create a button which clears current page data from sessionStorage and then navigates (perhaps we should add a `navigateWithoutPreviousPage(url)` method to `NavTricks`.